kcarnold/cs344/content/exams.md

 - Each question should include an answer key.
 - One question should be multiple-choice.
 One question should be short-answer.
 The third question can be in a format of your choice (e.g. fill-in-the-blank, true-false, multiple-choice, short-answer, etc.).

+Aim for a range of questions about different topics.
+For example, when we first ran this, we got lots of questions about loss function selection early on.
+Review what's already there before you suggest your own.

 ### Multiple Choice

 A multiple-choice question should have one clearly correct answer, and three relevant detractors.
 The question should be clear, and the distractors should be relevant.
 The distractors should not be so similar that they could be confused with the correct answer.